 The tour is funded by the generous support of the Lutheran Services for Children Endowment (LSCE) of the ELCA Foundation.
 Please note: Breakfast is included on this tour and space is limited to the first 35 registrants.

 CHRM Network Conference continues

 Post-Acute Care Feasibility Assessment

-Description: Building on the first session held at the CEO Academy in February, and funded in part by a generous grant from Lutheran Services for the Elderly Endowment (LSEE), principals from the firm of CliftonLarsonAllen (CLA) will lead a facilitated session with the Senior Services Post-Acute Care working group to discuss and evaluate the feasibility assessment and potential options for implementation.
+Description: Funded in part by a generous grant from Lutheran Services for the Elderly Endowment (LSEE), principals from the firm of CliftonLarsonAllen (CLA) will lead a facilitated session with the Senior Services Post-Acute Care working group to discuss and evaluate the feasibility assessment and potential options for implementation.
 For more information, contact Alesia Frerichs, email@example.com

 LSA Disability Network (LSA-DN) Meeting

 LSA DN Spring Meeting.
 By invitation (for LSA Disability Network Members Only)

 Lunch & Plenary Session